webmastersmith/solid-image/README.md

 - **sizes** = All responsive images need the `sizes` attribute. default is `100vw`
   - ex.. `100vw` | `(max-width: 320px) 100vw`.
 - **c** = className to add to img/picture element.
 CSS Modules style.
 - **animated** = default false.
 Used with gif, webp, avif.
 Keep the animation when changing formats.
-Currently Sharp only supports gif and webp.
+  - Currently the Sharp library will only convert animated gif's to gif or webp format correctly.
+  - Animated gif's to avif format does not work correctly.

+## Output HTML Code